 Composite bots have the ability to trade many different pairs at the same time.
-For example, you can select the pair BTC_ETH, BTC_LTC, BTC_TNT or more, then after—if the conditions for buying are confirmed—the deal will be opened at the same time for all this three pairs.
+For example, you can select the pair BTC_ETH, BTC_LTC, BTC_TNT, or more, then after—if the conditions for buying are confirmed—the deal will be opened at the same time for all these three pairs.
 If the condition is confirmed only for one pair, then the deal will only open for that one pair, and other pairs will wait for a buy signal.

 2. Optimal using of funds on deposit by bots

 The Composite bot allows you to more optimally use the funds of your deposit: it will use all the money allocated only for the perspective coins at the current moment.
-A Simple bot is deprived of this advantage, since after a run it will wait for a buy signal and the funds will just be frozen.
+A Simple bot is deprived of this advantage since after a run it will wait for a buy signal and the funds will just be frozen.

-Simple bots not take care of funds, which already being used for working bots.
+Simple bots do not take care of funds, which already being used for working bots.
 If you run a lot of Simple bots many open deals, you won’t know what the available amount on your deposit is, then there will suddenly be a deficit of funds and errors amongst the working bots.

 For example, there are 10 pairs that inspire confidence, and the trader has a desire to run bots with all of those pairs.
 However, there is one “problem”, his deposit will only be enough for 2 deals at the same time—if we consider the probability of the execution of all safety orders.
 And you won’t be able to tell, in this case, which crypto coins will receive the first signal to buy.

-If you create 10 simple bots for each trading pair, run them and after a while the signals eventually purchases 5 crypto coins, that cryptocurrency will be bought without any problem.
+If you create 10 simple bots for each trading pair, run them and after a while, the signals eventually purchase 5 crypto coins, that cryptocurrency will be bought without any problem.
 However, in the case of falling coins and the execution of safety orders, there will not be enough funds on the deposit for them, so this is the reason why deals will not be able to work normally, which can lead to some losses.

 In this case, you can create a Composite bot for 10 pairs, set up the maximum number of active deals to 2, and the bot will buy the first 2 crypto coins which triggers the signal.